Denali West Rib

 The intent of this information is not to stress anyone out, but rather to help every team member have a clear understanding of what it takes to successfully climb to the top of North America.
 The information above is intended to give each participant the tools necessary to assess how you are doing, relative to where you are on the mountain.
 We want every climber to succeed and to have a great experience on the mountain, and we are really good at helping achieve those goals, but we need each climber to do his or her part.

-We encourage any prospective Denali climber to contact us with any and all questions and to do your best to prepare yourself for your adventure.
+We encourage any prospective Denali climber to contact us with any and all questions, and to do your best to prepare yourself for your adventure.
+Have fun out there!

-Inclusions and Exclusions
+Inclusions and Exclusions for Denali West Rib

 Included in the Trip Fee:

-• Unlimited pre-trip access to our office resources
+• Unlimited pre-trip access to our office resources.

-• Guidance of our experienced Mountain Trip guides (we require any guide wishing to lead a Denali climb to have 5 previous expeditions on the mountain – most of our lead guides have 10+ trips)
+• Guidance of our experienced Mountain Trip guides (we require any guide wishing to lead a Denali climb to have 5 previous expeditions on the mountain—most of our lead guides have 10+ trips).

-• Up to two nights lodging (shared room) at the Lakefront Hotel in Anchorage before your climb
+• Up to two nights lodging (shared room) at the Lakefront Hotel in Anchorage before your climb.

-• Airport transfer as provided by the Lakefront Hotel
+• Airport transfer as provided by the Lakefront Hotel.

-• Team transportation in Anchorage for last minute shopping on the day of your Team Meeting
+• Team transportation in Anchorage for last-minute shopping on the day of your Team Meeting.

-• Round trip, scheduled group transportation between Anchorage and Talkeetna
+• Round-trip, scheduled group transportation between Anchorage and Talkeetna.

-• Scheduled flights between Talkeetna and Base Camp
+• Scheduled flights between Talkeetna and Base Camp.

-• All food while on the mountain
+• All food while on the mountain.

-• All group equipment (tents, kitchen, ropes, sleds, snow pickets, shovels, group med kit, satellite phone, GPS tracker, etc)
+• All group equipment (tents, kitchen, ropes, sleds, snow pickets, shovels, group med kit, satellite phone, GPS tracker, etc.).

-• Custom expedition dispatch blog for your climb, complete with audio posts from team members calling from the mountain
+• Custom expedition dispatch blog for your climb, complete with audio posts from team members calling from the mountain.

-• Uphill Athlete 24 week Mountaineering Training Program
+Uphill Athlete 24-week Mountaineering Training Program.

-• Assistance arranging for post-climb activities in Alaska
+• Assistance arranging for post-climb activities in Alaska.

 Not Included in the Trip Fee:

-• Flights to and from Alaska
+• Flights to and from Alaska.

-• Personal clothing and equipment per our equipment list
+• Personal clothing and equipment, per our equipment list.

 • Any additional lodging including post expedition lodging.

-• Meals while not on the mountain
+• Meals while not on the mountain.

-• Travel and/or rescue insurance
+• Travel and/or rescue insurance.

-• Costs incurred due to evacuation or unplanned departure from the mountain due to illness or other problems
+• Costs incurred due to evacuation or unplanned departure from the mountain due to illness, other problems or by choice.
+Costs may include, but are not limited to: additional lodging, shipping costs to return gear to you, and transportation.

-• Costs incurred as a result of delays beyond the control of Mountain Trip
+• Costs incurred as a result of delays beyond the control of Mountain Trip.

-• Costs as a result of force majeure
+• Costs as a result of force majeure.

 Refunds and Cancellations